Juntos Facilitator Training

 Per person cost includes facilitator curriculum, refreshments, and meals.
 Cost varies by location and local sponsorship.
 Individuals are responsible for their own overnight accommodations and transportation to and from the hotel.

-Download the training brochure for more information!
+Download the training flyer for additional information

 - Help youth choose to graduate from high school and seek higher education.